dariogriffo/ghostty-debian/README.md

 packages.)
 I'm sure the scripts I have so far can be improved, so please open an issue or PR if you notice any problems!

-GitHub Actions will run CI on each PR to test that we can produce a build.

 If you want to test locally, you should be able to run [build_ghostty_debian.sh](https://github.com/dariogriffo/ghostty-debian/blob/main/build_ghostty_debian.sh) on your own Debian system, only requirement is docker.